-Many people are asking if we test our henna for PPD and if it is organic.
+Many people are asking if we test our henna for PPD and if it is pure henna.
 What about other crops bleeding into henna crops?
 I hope below will help those understand how natural henna and indigo both are grown.
 FDA, DPA

-We do have laboratory tested henna, we just do not use a scar tactic to get you to buy ours.
+We do have laboratory tested henna, we just do not use a scare tactic to get you to buy ours.

 We see a lot of smaller companies doing just that but it will not be long before the FDA/DPA catches up with them.